apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pakistan Election Turmoil Deepens as Party of Imran Khan Calls for Protests**
+**King Charles in first public outing since cancer diagnosis revealed**

-You can read more about it [here](https://www.wsj.com/world/asia/pakistan-election-turmoil-deepens-as-party-of-imran-khan-calls-for-protests-aa27be7c).
+You can read more about it [here](https://www.bbc.com/news/uk-68264821).

 ## Requirements
 - Python 3.8